akvaplan-niva/akvaplan_fresh/readme.md

 Users are then redirected to either `/en` or `/no` and served the `Home` route.

+Most routes start with a language segment, used to set the app's `lang` signal for use in translation.

 ```ts
 // routes/home.tsx
 export const config: RouteConfig = {
   routeOverride: "/:lang(en|no){/:page(home|hjem)}?",
 };
 ```

-All regular HTML-routes starts with a language segment, which is used to set the app's `lang` signal for use in translation.

 ### Translations